travis-ci/docs-travis-ci-com/user/conditional-builds-stages-jobs.md

 ```
 {: data-file=".travis.yml"}

-## Conditionally Allowing Jobs To Fail
+## Conditionally Allowing Jobs to Fail

 You can configure Travis CI to allow jobs to fail only when certain conditions are met.
 For example, this will allow the job with the env var `TWO=two` to fail when the build runs on the branch `dev`: